 "I reanalyzed our more recent planting date data, and if -- this is a big 'if' -- we can accept projections of yield that go well past the last planting date, we would move the planting date from which we’d expect half a crop a little later, closer to the end of June.
 But we know that corn planted during or after the middle of June will produce fair to good yields in some years and very little yield in other years, depending on unpredictable weather that follows.
 So it makes sense to consider June 15 to 20 to be that last practical date on which to plant corn if we want to produce grain."

-It's not just corn that's running late.
-A lot of soybean acres are left to plant, and the calendar's starting to run short for that crop, too.
+Soybeans are also a concern as planting moves into June.
 Projections based on U of I plot data show early July's the basic timeframe for a soybean crop to be planted in order to yield half of normal.
 That's for normal rotational soybeans; for double-crop beans, the window's different.

 "There is one important difference between double-crop soybeans and soybeans that are planted late but don’t follow wheat harvest.
 Wheat removes a substantial amount of water from the soil as it matures, and in years with average June rainfall, the soybean crop that follows wheat has much less soil water available to it than does the crop that follows only the crop from the previous year," Nafziger says.
 "As is always the case, good rainfall through the rest of the season can cancel out this advantage, but it won’t eliminate it averaged over years."

 And, if you're planting beans late, reconsider before making any major production system changes, Nafziger adds.
 Doing so rarely improves crop output.